 Just when you thought that no school badge had survived, good ol' David Waugh came up with this piece of history.
-Actually, we've since acquired another one from Brian Harrison-see above and Homepage
+Actually, we've since acquired another one from Brian Harrison-see Homepage

 Jon Bratton writes

 "I don't recall ever being told definitively what the motto meant but, from the badge, I deduced that the No must relate to both words to read NO TOIL, NO SOIL meaning No Effort, No Reward.I was wrong..
 That was just me as an 11 year old trying to make sense of it

 Reading it clockwise as TOIL NO SOIL always appeared to make no sense (other than suggesting that farming was not a recommended career) ...yet it is shown as reading Toil No Soil, for example as the logo on the long photo of 1961,

 Others, including Malcolm Sunter, have said they understood it to mean 'work, (or hard work) is no disgrace' but that's not what it appears to say